psmorrow/license-scanner/README.md

 # License Scanner
-A license scanner that enumerates all a NodeJS project's NPM dependencies and displays their licenses and some cumulative statistics.
+A license scanner that enumerates all NPM dependencies and displays their licenses and statistics.

 To use via the CLI: `license-scanner`